 More serious side effects may occur with hMG, such as ovarian hyperstimulation syndrome, according to wikipedia, this is a medical condition affecting the ovaries of some women who take fertility medication to stimulate egg growth.
 Most cases are mild, but rarely the condition is severe and can lead to serious illness or death.
 Ovarian hyperstimulation syndrome (OHSS) can manifest as massive ovarian enlargement, peritoneal irritation due to follicular rupture or hemorrhage, ovarian torsion, ascites, pleural effusion, oliguria, electrolyte imbalance, hypercoagulability and sometimes death.

-In many cases other drugs must be prescribed along with hMG to ensure it functions properly.
+In many cases, other drugs must be prescribed along with hMG to ensure it functions properly.
 Also to support ovulation and pregnancy, progesterone may be prescribed alongside human menopausal gonadotropins.

 Drugs are also used to treat male infertility issues.
-Injections of hCG (human chorionic gonadotropin) is used to stimulate the testes to produce testosterone and sperm.
+Injections of hCG (human chorionic gonadotropin) are used to stimulate the testes to produce testosterone and sperm.
 If the man is unresponsive to hCG, the drug Pergonal can be used to stimulate sperm production.
 Common side effects associated with hCG include enlarged breasts, acne, mood alterations, hair loss and other conditions associated with increased testosterone.

 Severe side effects may include severe allergic reactions, abnormal breast development, bloating or swelling in the stomach or pelvic area, breast tenderness, depression, infrequent urination, persistent or severe nausea, vomiting, or diarrhea, stomach or pelvic pain, and sudden shortness of breath.
 You should seek immediate medical attention if any of these severe side effects occur.